-- 1st and 3rd Monday of every month (except holidays) at 6:30 PM
+- 1st and 3rd Monday of every month (except holidays)

 - Council sets the annual meeting schedule at its first meeting of the calendar year.